DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-setup/installation.md

 ## **Requirements**

-DKCoins supports java 8 - 16 and requires a stabl internet connection (DKCoins downloads all necessary libraries dynamically).
+DKCoins supports java 8 - 16 and requires a stable internet connection (DKCoins downloads all necessary libraries dynamically).
 If you are using DKCoins on multiple servers, you also need a supported remote database (MySQL, PostgreSQL, MS-SQL, MongoDB et.c).

 ***